ibanlegi/multi-player/README.md

 * **`README.md`**:
   Main project description file.
 Presents the purpose and usage of the project.

+* **`EXPLANATION.md`**:
+  This file summarizes five algorithms with their termination methods, complexity, and related code.

 ### Python Files (Game Logic and Synchronization)